MrP01/certbot-django/README.rst

 |  |license| |kit| |format|

-This is a combined plugin for the certbot ACME client and also a Django-app for proving ACME challenges.
+This is a fork of the combined plugin for the certbot ACME client and also a Django-app for proving ACME challenges.

+This updated version aims to provide support for django 4 and onwards as well.

 **Full Documentation**: https://certbot-django.readthedocs.io